nanjekyejoannah/micropython/docs/develop/core.rst

 The compiler
 ------------

-The compilation process in MicroPython involves the following couple of steps:
+The compilation process in MicroPython involves the following steps:

 * The lexer converts the stream of text that makes up a MicroPython program into tokens.
 * The parser then converts the tokens into abstract syntax (parse tree).